MPAS-Dev/compass/docs/developers_guide/examples/index.rst

         Parameters
         ----------
         step : dict
-            A dictionary of properties of this step from the ``collect()`` function
+            A dictionary of properties of this step

         config : configparser.ConfigParser
-            Configuration options for this step, a combination of the defaults for the machine, core, configuration and testcase
+            Configuration options for this step, a combination of the defaults for the machine, core, configuration and test case
         """
         resolution = step['resolution']
-        testcase = step['testcase']
         # This is a way to handle a few parameters that are specific to different
-        # testcases or resolutions, all of which can be handled by this function
+        # test cases or resolutions, all of which can be handled by this function
         res_params = {'1km': {'parameter4': 1.0,
                               'parameter5': 500},
                       '2km': {'parameter4': 2.0,
                               'parameter5': 250}}

-        test_params = {'test1': {'filename': 'particle_regions.151113.nc'},
-                       'test2': {'filename': 'layer_depth.80Layer.180619.nc'}}

         # copy the appropriate parameters into the step dict for use in run
         if resolution not in res_params: